WHAT TO SEE IN KANDY? WHERE ARE THE BEST PLACES TO STAY IN KANDY? IS KANDY WORTH VISITING?

 The Grand Kandyan, is a 5-star hotel, tucked away in Kandy just a few minutes drive to the Temple of Tooth Relic.
-The hotels has a beautiful swimming pool, a fitness center and a spa.
+The hotel has a beautiful swimming pool, a fitness center and a spa.
 If you want to get pampered while visiting Kandy, then this is the best hotel in the area.
-Book now.

 Radisson Hotel Kandy – $$$

-Radisson Hotel Kandy is modern hotel featuring a rooftop pool, bar and lounge and fitness centre.
+Radisson Hotel Kandy is a modern hotel featuring a rooftop pool, bar and lounge, and fitness center.

 HOW TO GET TO KANDY?